keithbuhler/dissertation-story/+Drafts/6 Practical Reason Feb.md

 # Wisdom: Virtue in Excellent, Practically Reasoning, Social Animals

+*“It is evident that it is impossible to be practically wise without being good.”* \

+--Aristotle, *Nicomachean Ethics*, 1144a, 36–37. \

 *"This is the first precept of [practical reason], that 'good is to be done and pursued, and evil is to be avoided.'"* \

-Aquinas, *Summa Theologica* IIa.
+--Aquinas, *Summa Theologica* IIa.
 Q.94.
 Art.
 2. \

-*“It is evident that it is impossible to be practically wise without being good.”* \

-Aristotle, *Nicomachean Ethics*, 1144a, 36–37. \
+*"There could be no reasons unless a rational animal has a general conception of its own good, and thus a general sense of how to live."* \

+--Jennifer Frey, *The Will to Do Good*, 79. \